Why Choose Laurier’s Online Master of Public Safety?

 Aligned with the four pillars of Public Safety Canada, students graduate prepared to tackle modern challenges with improved knowledge that is applicable to the real-world.

-An MPS enhances competencies to create upward mobility in an organization by:
+An online MPS enhances competencies to create upward mobility in an organization by:

 - Enhancing your role as a subject matter expert